lfaucheux/PyLUCCBA/README.md

 #### Adding new CO2 prices (or output flows) trajectory

-To add a scenario of CO2 prices, go to the folder `resources\prices\Exput`.
+To add a scenario of CO2 prices, go to the folder `resources\prices\Exput` of your local copy.
 There, you will find two files, namely `CO2_prices_FR.csv` and `Exput.txt`.
-First, open the csv file, add a scenario's name, *e.g.* `customPricesScenario`, in the first line and prices in the just-named column.
-Remember that your newly-added trajectory can be sparse and that the tool with retro/intra/extrapolate missing prices.
-Second, open the txt file and add two lines related to `customScenario`, as shown below:
+First, open the csv file, add a scenario's name in the first line, *e.g.* `customPricesScenario`, and prices in the just-named column.
+Remember that your newly-added trajectory can be sparse and that the tool will retro/intra/extrapolate missing prices.
+Second, open the txt file and add two lines related to `customPricesScenario`, as shown below:

     customPricesScenario:unit:EUR/tonne
     customPricesScenario:yrb:none

 The first line tells the tool in which currency the prices are expressed.
 Note that the tool is actually not capable of dealing with other mass-units than `tonne`, so stick to it.
-The second line is not mandatory, and is simply here to simplify the potential future improvements of the tool, if ever.
+The second line is not mandatory, and is simply here to simplify the potential future improvements of the tool.
 Finally, to imply this trajectory of prices in your calculations, simply instantiate `CBACalculator` with `'customPricesScenario'`, *i.e.*

     >>> cba = cc.CBACalculator(
             # ...